Nathanielbf38/Fibonacci-Sequence-Visualization/README.md

 # Installation

-* Clone this repo and once inside the root directory, paste the following - `npm install`
+* Clone this repo and once inside the root directory, paste the following - `npm install` - to install necessary packages to ensure functionality of the app.
-* And paste this as well - `npm run dev`
+* And paste this as well - `npm run dev` - to run the app locally.
 * Enjoys!

 # Modification to the localhost port - vite application